How to organize a supportive screening campaign in the workplace?

 At AMA Prévention, we offer a non-intrusive method focused on awareness and establishing a climate of trust.
 We firmly believe that prevention, when well communicated, can become an opportunity to strengthen cohesion and collective responsibility.

-Why avoid a punitive approach?
+Why avoid a repressive approach?

 The risks of a poorly prepared campaign